How to Invest in the Chinese Stock Market

 Table of Contents

-The Shanghai Composite index, also known as the Shanghai SSE index is a stock market index of all the stocks that are listed at the Shanghai Stock Exchange.
+The Shanghai Composite Index, also known as the Shanghai SSE index is a stock market index of all the stocks that are listed on the Shanghai Stock Exchange.
 The composite index lists both A shares and B shares - what’s the difference?

 - A-shares are publicly listed Chinese companies that trade on both the Shanghai Stock Exchange and the Shenzhen Stock Exchange - two of China’s main stock indexes.
 These shares are typically traded in Renminbi (Chinese Yuan).